Kovar alloy is a vacuum melted,

 electrolyzed tools be used.
 Speed should be about 20/FPM.

-fill out the RFQ form below.
-We will get back to you ASAP.
+will get back to you ASAP.
 Thanks.